BharatDadwaria/Self-Driving-toy-car-A-low-scale-implementatino-of-Autonomous-Robot-/README.md

 The whole project is divided into two units:
 ## Robotics :
 This module contains all the physical connection between different operators more related to electronics and mechenical engineering.
+Motors are being connected to the Raspberry pi for programming purpose through GPIO (General Purpose Input Output) pins on Raspberry Pi from H-Bridge.
+We added HC-SR04 (Ultrasonic sensor) to measure the objects in front of mobile robot and implimented Obstacle avoidance if any obstacles appeare in front of the mobile robot.
+In order to sense the environment more precisly we also added a Raspberry Pi 5MP Camera module and programmed it to capture the real-time videos and processed the real time image for our deep learning task.
+In order to make it completely mobile robot (wireless operationable) we remotly controlled the mobile robot from another computer.
 ### Circuit Architecture

 <p align="center">